 4 – Adventureland and Frontierland First

-At park opening (9:00am in this example), most guests take off to Fantasyland to hit Seven Dwarfs Mine Train or Tomorrowland to hit Space Mountain.
+At park opening (9:00 am in this example), most guests take off to Fantasyland to hit Seven Dwarfs Mine Train or Tomorrowland to hit Space Mountain.
 Instead, we recommend going left – towards Adventureland and Frontierland first.
 If you’ve eaten at Crystal Palace, you’ll be right next to where you need to go!
 Adventureland and Frontierland are much less crowded first thing in the morning!
-Top attractions we’d recommend hitting first thing in the morning are Pirates of the Caribbean in Adventureland, then Big Thunder Mountain and Splash Mountain in Frontierland.
-You’ll be passing other attractions but if you get these three popular attractions done in the first hour, you’ll likely be able to visit the others with a FastPass later in the evening.
+Top attractions we’d recommend hitting the first thing in the morning are Pirates of the Caribbean in Adventureland, then Big Thunder Mountain, and Splash Mountain in Frontierland.
+You’ll be passing other attractions, but if you get these three popular attractions done in the first hour, you’ll likely be able to visit the others with a FastPass later in the evening.

 5 – Late Morning FastPasses

 Since you’re planning on knocking out three popular attractions within the first hour or so, we’d recommend making your FastPass selections for the late morning.
-An example of this would be Peter Pan’s Flight from 9:30-10:30am, Seven Dwarfs Mine Train from 10:30-11:30am, and Space Mountain from 11:30am-12:30pm.
+An example of this would be Peter Pan’s Flight from 9:30-10:30 am, Seven Dwarfs Mine Train from 10:30-11:30 am, and Space Mountain from 11:30am-12:30pm.
 With this example, you’ll be able to hit Peter Pan’s Flight closer to the end of your FastPass time (10:15ish), followed by the other two attractions shortly after.
 Keep in mind, you’ll have a gap of time between when you ride Seven Dwarfs Mine Train and the end time of your Space Mountain FastPass.
-This may be a good time to ride whatever quieter attractions you can squeeze in near you, such as Voyage of the Little Mermaid, Prince Charming Regal Carrousel, Mickey’s PhilharMagic, and It’s A Small World.
+This may be an excellent time to ride whatever quieter attractions you can squeeze in near you, such as Voyage of the Little Mermaid, Prince Charming Regal Carrousel, Mickey’s PhilharMagic, and It’s A Small World.
 This could also be a good time to meet princesses at the Princess Fairytale Hall.

 6 – Snag Your Fourth FastPass